-- An application has been made to the Secretary of State in accordance with the Transport and Works (Applications and Objections Procedure) (England and Wales) Rules 2006 for an Order under sections 1 and 5 of the Transport and Works Act 1992 ("the 1992 Act"). - 2.
+- 1. An application has been made to the Secretary of State in accordance with the Transport and Works (Applications and Objections Procedure) (England and Wales) Rules 2006 for an Order under sections 1 and 5 of the Transport and Works Act 1992 ("the 1992 Act"). - 2.
 This statement is intended to provide a brief overview of the above application, the purpose of which would be to grant Network Rail Infrastructure Limited ("Network Rail") powers to close a number of level crossings as a matter ancillary to a transport system.
-The works being undertaken relate to the closure of certain level crossings, redesignation of the status of certain footpaths, bridleways, restricted byways, byways open to all traffic or public roads, and creation of new rights of way.
-The Order would permit Network Rail to acquire land and interests in land in connection with the construction of the works to be authorised by the Order.
+The works being undertaken relate to the closure of certain level crossings, closure or redesignation of the status of certain footpaths, bridleways, byways open to all traffic and public roads, and creation of new rights of way.
+The Order would permit Network Rail to acquire land and interests in land in connection with the construction of the works to be authorised by the Order. - 3.
+The affected highway authorities are Essex County Council, Hertfordshire County Council, London Borough of Havering, Thurrock Council, and Southend-on-Sea Borough Council.